dhellmann/pymotw/PyMOTW/sys/imports.rst

     :mod:`zipimport`
         Implements importing Python modules from inside ZIP archives.

+    :mod:`importlib`
+        Base classes and other tools for creating custom importers.

     `The Quick Guide to Python Eggs <http://peak.telecommunity.com/DevCenter/PythonEggs>`_ PEAK documentation for working with EGGs.